signalfx/splunk-otel-collector/deployments/ansible/roles/splunk-otel-collector/README.md

 ## Usage

-To install the role, clone the agent repo to your control host and add the `splunk-otel-collector` role directory to its `roles_path` in `ansible.cfg`, or use this document's directory as your working directory.
+To install the role, clone the repo to your control host and add the `.deployments/ansible/roles/splunk-otel-collector` directory to `roles_path` in `ansible.cfg`, or use this document's directory as your working directory.

 To use this role, simply include the `splunk-otel-collector` role invocation in your playbook.
 The following example shows how to use the role in a